feedhenry-raincatcher/raincatcher-sync/README.md

-# FeedHenry WFM sync
+# FeedHenry Raincatcher sync

-A sync module for FeedHenry WFM providing :
+A sync module for FeedHenry Raincatcher providing :
 - A Server-side sync module
 - A Front-end (Angular Service) sync module